-2. Insider Information - Not only do we know about roles that aren’t ready to be released yet, we also know about roles in the pipeline.
+2. Insider Information – Not only do we know about roles that aren’t ready to be released yet, but we also know about roles in the pipeline.
 Remember that we engage with our clients regularly.
-There may not be a suitable role for a Corporate Tax Senior in Southampton in a top 10 firm at the moment, but what I know is that one of my clients will be looking for someone just like you in 7 months time as Jane, their longstanding and reliable employee, is relocating to Australia.
+There may not be a suitable role for a Corporate Tax Senior in Southampton in a top 10 firm at the moment, but what I know is that one of my clients will be looking for someone just like you in 7 months’ time as Jane, their longstanding and reliable employee, is relocating to Australia.

 Simply scouring company pages and job boards, will not tell you they’re slowly putting the wheels in motion for that dream job.